North Carolina Unclaimed Property Act.

 b.
 Credit balance, customer's overpayment, gift certificate, security deposit, refund, credit memorandum, unpaid wage, unused ticket, mineral proceeds, or unidentified remittance;

 c.
-Stock or other evidence of ownership of an interest in a business association;
+Security or other evidence of ownership of an interest in a business association;

 d.
 A bond, debenture, note, or other evidence of indebtedness;